-SDKPerf is a tool for validating performance, checking configuration, and exploring features associated with your Solace message router.
+SDKPerf is a tool for validating performance, checking configuration, and exploring features associated with your Solace PubSub+ message broker.

 SDKPerf is available for the following programming languages and technologies.

 |SDKPerf for C||sdkperf_c is a C++ application which uses the Solace C API.
 It is available on the following operating systems.

 |SDKPerf for CS||sdkperf_cs is a C# application that uses the Solace .NET API.
 It is available on Windows.|

 |SDKPerf for Java & JMS||sdkperf_java contains two client implementations in a single package: it supports both the Solace Java API and the Solace JMS API.
 The